ralphlange/opcua/README.md

     3.15 (>= 3.15.7) or EPICS 7 (>= 7.0.4).

-*   The [gtest module](https://github.com/epics-modules/gtest) if you want to compile and run the Google Test based unit tests.
+*   The [gtest module](https://github.com/epics-modules/gtest) if you want to compile and run the unit tests that are based on Google Test.

 ### Using the Unified Automation Client SDK